-Of course not.
+Of course not!
 In order to create customer loyalty and brand ambassadors you need to work continually and not take your customers or business for granted.
 You need to delight your customers by providing them with helpful and relevant content on a regular basis.

 Marketing automation has been mentioned several times already.
 Together with the CMS, it is the glue that keeps the customer journey together.
 While a CMS is the engine behind the digital experiences, a marketing automation tool enhances it and keeps track of both visitors and coordinated marketing efforts.

 If your marketing automation tool or email automation tool is worth its salt, it should be able to dig into your CMS’ code and retrieve timely content—and deliver e.g. weekly or monthly newsletters automatically.

 Keep your customers happy by continuously empowering them.
-Allow them to be independent and perform their tasks within your digital experiences, at their own pace and with user-friendly functionality and services.
+Allow them to be independent and perform their tasks within your digital experiences, at their own pace and with user friendly functionality and services.

-The customer journey of today and tomorrow is channel independent, also known as omnichannel or cross-channel.
+The customer journey of today and tomorrow is channel independent, also known as omnichannel or cross channel.
 This means that your digital content is expected to be experienced as seamlessly on apps, wearables, IoTs, and signage as on your traditional website.

 A traditional CMS can’t do this.
 It has a close connection between content and presentation—your text, images, and videos are tied up to fixed templates meant to be shown on desktop or mobile.

 A headless CMS is different.
-It is essentially a database with APIs that send the relevant pieces of content to the appropriate channels.
+It is essentially a database with APIs that allows the relevant pieces of content to be fetchd by the appropriate channels.
 This makes for a much more flexible omnichannel delivery, meeting your customers wherever they are.